CollinsCodeDesign/SoftwareDeveloperProject/README.md

 ## A C# GUI has been added to the face detector

-## Phase I Coding Evaluation (100 points) 3/26/21
-Note: this is a coding phase, what counts the most is individual coding commits in GitHub.
-1. A clear roadmap of what is to be implemented.
-(10)
-a.
-The vision of what is to be built in the coding phase
-b.
-The high-level idea of what research to conduct
-c.
-A plan on how to implement the coding
-2. Problem-solving skills.
-(10)
-a.
-Ability to identify a problem
-b.
-Approaches to effectively solve a problem
-3. Participation.
-(10)
-a.
-Participating in discussion
-b.
-Participating in assisting other teammates
-4. Communication between the instructor and teammates.
-(10)
-a.
-Promptness in responding requests
-b.
-Active communication among teammates
-5. Coding activities reflected in GitHub.
-(60)
-a.
-Code commitment frequency (at least 1 meaningful commit per week)
-b.
-Comments provided with the code commits
-c.
-Quality of the code

 ## Phase II Coding Evaluation (100 points)
 Note: this is a coding phase, what counts the most is individual coding commits in GitHub.
 1. A clear roadmap of what is to be implemented.
 (10)